LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 ## Rubric

-Review the rubric below to know ande understand the overall expectations
+Review the rubric below to know and understand the overall expectations

 ### E-Com Sprint 1 (100 points)